blackhole077/DotA2-Random-Hero-Selector/README.md

 ## What the Expectations Were

-To give an idea of why certain design decisions were made (good or bad), it helps to have an understanding of what this project was **expected to do**.
+To give an idea of why certain design decisions were made, it helps to have an understanding of what this project was **expected to do**.
 As such, below is an bulleted list of those expectations.

 - Update the original implementation to be more robust and customizable by an end user
 - Create a user-friendly GUI that contains the program's functionality